 Typically, prostitution in New Jersey is a disorderly persons offense, punishable by any or all of the following:

 - Up to six (6) months in the county jail.

 - Up to a $1,000 fine.

 - A permanent criminal charge on your record.

 However, promoting prostitution can also be classified as a third degree indictable offense, which is punishable by three (3) to five (5) years in NJ State Prison.
 And, if the prostitution involved a minor (someone under the age of 18), this becomes a second degree crime punishable by five (5) to 10 years in state prison.
 It is important to note that it does not matter if the person knew that the individual was a minor.

-Contact a Morristown NJ Prostitution Lawyer for a Free Consultation
+Contact a Morristown NJ Promoting Prostitution Lawyer for a Free Consultation

 As you can see, the penalties for promoting prostitution and prostitution New Jersey can be severe.
-It is imperative that you have an experienced sex crimes defense attorney to combat these charges.
-Do not hesitate to contact the Tormey Law Firm today at 866-949-6948, or use our online contact form to schedule an appointment.
+It is imperative that you have an experienced NJ sex crimes defense attorney to combat these charges.
+Do not hesitate to contact the Tormey Law Firm in Morris County today at 866-949-6948 to discuss your specific case and receive a free consultation.